10 Things to Know About Breast Enhancement Surgery

 2. Patients can choose between implants that are filled with silicone gel and implants filled with saline solution.

 Saline implants consist of a silastic shell with a fill valve mechanism.
-Sterile salt water solution is added to the implant after the device has been placed into its location beneath the breast.
+A sterile salt water solution is added to the implant after the device has been placed into its location beneath the breast.
 One of the advantages of the saline implant is that it allows for a smaller access incision than was typically used for silicone gel implants.
 Silicone gel implants also have an outer shell of silastic, the solid form of the silicone polymer.
 They are filled by the manufacturers with a form of silicone that has a thick, gel-like consistency.
-In general, contemporary silicone gel implants contain a gel that is much more sticky or cohesive than the much thinner gel that was present in previous generations of implants.
+In general, contemporary silicone gel implants contain a much more sticky or cohesive gel than the much thinner gel present in previous generations of implants.
 If such devices suffer a break in their shell, the gel tends to hold together.
-Although there are minor differences between the implants provided by the three main manufacturers in the United States, the issues of greatest importance include selection of the proper operative plan and the skill of the surgeon.
+Although there are minor differences between the implants provided by the three main manufacturers in the United States, the issues of greatest importance include the selection of the proper operative plan and the surgeon’s skill.